Being in the restaurant business can be very rewarding but can also be somewhat stressful.

 A musician playing the piano, harp, or similar when diners are enjoying their meal is another lovely way to do something a bit different.

-Background music is a great way to add an ambiance to a venue, so making the music live is a fabulous way to add a feeling of luxury and do something many competitors won’t have even considered.
+Background music is a great way to add an ambiance to a venue, so making the music life is a fabulous way to add a feeling of luxury and do something many competitors won’t have even considered.

 If you prefer not to have live music, background music played through speakers at a low level can be just as effective and will help to make diners feel more relaxed.